Catholic Church in China: 2018 agreement and subsequent renewals

 In November 2020, a month after the Provisional Agreement was extended, China released the revised "Administrative Measures for Religious Clergy."
 The enforcement of the new rules took effect on 1 May 2021.
 The Administrative Measures prioritize the Sinicization of all religion.
 Religious professionals are obligated to carry out their duties within the scope provided by the laws, regulations and rules of the government.
 The new rules do not consider the collaborative process set in place by the Provisional Agreement between the Holy See and China when appointing bishops.
 In Article XVI of the Administrative Measures, Catholic bishops are to be approved and consecrated by the government-sanctioned Chinese Catholic Bishops Conference.
 The document does not state that collaboration and approval from the Holy See to appoint bishops is required, going against the terms of the Provisional Agreement.
 Just a month before the release of the new rules, Foreign Ministry Spokesperson Zhao Lijian had stated that China is willing to work together with the Vatican "to maintain close communication and consultation and advance the improvement of bilateral ties" through the Provisional Agreement.

 In a communiqué released by the Holy See on 22 October 2020, the Holy See and China entered into a note verbale agreement to extend the Provisional Agreement for an additional two years, remaining in effect until 22 October 2022.
 In July 2022, Pope Francis stated that he hoped the Provisional Agreement would be renewed, describing the agreement as "moving well."
 As of July 2022, six new bishops had been appointed under the agreement.

 According to Catholic charity Aid to the Church in Need, at least 20 priests were under arrest at some point in 2023, some of whom had been missing for several years.

 In October 2024, the provisional agreement was renewed for another four years.

+Pope Leo XIV made his first appointment pursuant to the agreement in June 2025, nominating Bishop Joseph Lin Yuntuan as auxiliary bishop of Fuzhou.
+The Vatican described the appointment as "a further fruit of the dialogue between the Holy See and the Chinese authorities and [it] is a significant step in the diocese's communal journey."

+Chinese Catholics in the CCPA generally view the agreement positively, on the rationale that they are in full communion with the Vatican as a result.
+The provisional agreement resulted in a decline of the "underground" church, according to academic Yanfei Sun of Zhejiang University.